New collaborative research center at Mainz University focuses on basic research in neurosciences

 German Research Foundation provides funding of approximately EUR 9.3 million

-Doris Ahnen, Rhineland-Palatinate’s Minister of Science and Chairperson of the Advisory Council of the Mainz University Medical Center, praised Professor Dr. Robert Nitsch's team: "The success of the bid for a DFG Collaborative Research Center again demonstrates the excellent potential for innovative research at the University Medical Center and Johannes Gutenberg University Mainz.
+Doris Ahnen, Rhineland-Palatinate's Minister of Science and Chairperson of the Advisory Council of the Mainz University Medical Center, praised Professor Robert Nitsch's team: "The success of the bid for a DFG collaborative research center again demonstrates the excellent potential for innovative research at the University Medical Center and Johannes Gutenberg University Mainz.
 In January 2012, the CI3 –Cluster for Individualized Immune Intervention, also coordinated from Mainz, did well in the Leading-Edge Cluster Competition organized by the German Federal Ministry of Education and Research.
 The purpose of the CI3 project is to develop customized diagnostic instruments and treatments.
-In early July 2012, a new transregional DFG Collaborative Research Center for the study of the causes of multiple sclerosis was launched under the coordination of Professor Dr. Frauke Zipp.
-And just a few days ago, the European Research Council awarded Professor Dr. Robert Nitsch an ERC Advanced Grant worth EUR 2.5 million for planned future research projects."
+In early July 2012, a new transregional DFG CRC for the study of the causes of multiple sclerosis was launched under the coordination of Professor Frauke Zipp.
+And just a few days ago, the European Research Council awarded Professor Robert Nitsch an ERC Advanced Grant worth EUR 2.5 million for planned future research projects."
 This current success confirms that "our cutting-edge research at Mainz University Medical Center is among the best in Germany" and can compete with others at the top international level.

-JGU's university administration also congratulates the University Medical Center and especially Professor Dr. Robert Nitsch on the formation of the new Collaborative Research Center.
-"This shows once again that the strategy of establishing core research areas at JGU was correct and is now bearing fruit," said Professor Dr. Georg Krausch, President of Johannes Gutenberg University Mainz (JGU).
+JGU's university administration also congratulates the University Medical Center and especially Professor Robert Nitsch on the formation of the new collaborative research center.
+"This shows once again that the strategy of establishing core research areas at JGU was correct and is now bearing fruit," said Professor Georg Krausch, President of Johannes Gutenberg University Mainz (JGU).
 "Our next task is to continue along this path and further develop our position.
 As one of the largest comprehensive universities in Germany, we have the capacity to focus our broad-based teaching and research spectrum on profile building in outstanding areas."

 "The enormous potential of the new CRC 1080 lies in the fact that we have a realistic chance of making a significant contribution to decoding network homeostasis," explained Nitsch.
 Network homeostasis is the brain's ability to stabilize the balance between the inhibition and excitation of nerve cells, for example, despite the constant processing of environmental information.
 "We aim to study the control mechanisms that regulate cell formation, the synthesis and stabilization of cellular synapses, protein metabolism in cells, and the exchange of signals between cerebral cells during development and in adults," stated Nitsch, who is also the Coordinator of the Research Unit Translational Neurosciences at Johannes Gutenberg University Mainz.